-- Persevere to find ways to engage with the customer and we will work over a long period of time to get a result; - Find the right person who can best engage with the customer this may not be the person who would normally take the role but an effective relationship where there is trust is essential to getting successful outcomes; - Set up multi-agency meetings early on to determine who has the best engagement and how efforts can be co-ordinated most effectively; - Invest in resources as these cases take a disproportionate amount of time compared to other cases.
-Damage as a result of hoarding can result in costly repair works so preventative work is key and cost effective in the long run; - Take a "hands on" approach and work with the customer to physically clear the property; - Arrange for items to be collected on the same day as the clearance to ensure the customer does not bring items back into their home; and - When a case is resolved, regular check-up visits are needed to ensure the issue does not occur again.
+- Persevere to find ways to engage with the customer and we will work over a reasonable period of time to get a result; - Find the right person who can best engage with the customer this may not be the person who would normally take the role but an effective relationship where there is trust is essential to getting successful outcomes; - Set up multi-agency meetings early on to determine who has the best engagement and how efforts can be co-ordinated most effectively; - Invest in resources as these cases take a disproportionate amount of time compared to other cases.
+Damage as a result of hoarding can result in costly repair works so preventative work is key and cost effective in the long run; - When a case is resolved, regular check-up visits are needed to ensure the issue does not occur again.